Wycliffe Prep School, Stonehouse, near Stroud

 What else?
 The art produced by the pupils is really outstanding.
 I was quite blown away by the work on the walls – you’d have thought it was by secondary school age pupils.
 My two Year 8 guides were heading over to the senior school the day after my visit to throw their hats into the ring for art scholarships and both had impressive portfolios of work.
 I’d also been struck by the art department at the senior school on my visit and when I mentioned this, my guides’ eyes lit up too – they clearly can’t wait to get stuck into senior school art.

 Drama and music are also big draws at the school.
-There’s an impressive modern theatre where each year group puts on an annual production – Madagascar will be the Year 8s swansong, while previous shows have included Hairspray and The Lion King.
-There’s an orchestra, as well as string groups, flute groups, brass ensemble and three choirs, while over 150 pupils take individual lessons learning all sorts of instruments from the ukulele to the harp.
+There is an impressive theatre where each year group puts on an annual production.
+Previous Year 8 shows have included Bugsy Malone, Madagascar, Hairspray and The Lion King.
+There is an orchestra, as well as string groups, flute groups, brass ensemble and three choirs, while over 150 pupils take individual lessons learning all sorts of instruments from the ukulele to the harp.

-Quirks: Year 8 pupils were about to head off on a three-day sports tour in London which I really want to go on!
-They’ll be visiting Wimbledon, swimming in the Zaha Hadid-designed Olympic Pool, cycling at the Velodrome and running their socks off round the Olympic stadium.
+Quirks: Year 8 annually head off on a three-day sports tour in London.
+They’ll be visiting Wimbledon, Swimming in the Zaha Hadid-designed Olympic Pool, cycling at the Velodrome and running their socks off round the Olympic stadium.
 I know!
 Do they know how lucky they are?
 Each term, normal service is also stopped for Years 3 to 8 for a special activity day, where pupils can try out their skills doing things such as caving, canoeing, orienteering and climbing.
 In Year 8 pupils head off for an outward bound week as a sort of finale to their time at the school.

 Wraparound care: With breakfast club starting at 8am and after-school finishing at 6pm, working parents can relaaax about childcare.
 The Nursery is open most of the year (46 weeks) and the school has a great relationship with Manor Farm which offers full-time care during the holidays and is very popular with Wycliffe families.
-Day pupils are always welcome for sleepovers if there’s an available bed.
+There are flexi and occasional boarding available for day pupils – if there is an available bed.

 Fees: From £2,480 to £4,600 per term (see full list here).
 The school offers 11+ scholarships for academic excellence and non-academic awards in sport, music, art and drama.
 Means-tested bursaries are also available.